 Keep your eyes open for Taraxacum officinale, the weed known as dandelion.
 While a bane of many gardeners' existence, dandelion leaves actually make an excellent food source.
 Leaves rival spinach in vitamins A and C, and there is even iron contained within the plant leaves.
 Roast the roots and grind them up for use instead of coffee.
 Dandelion has a calming effect on nerves, and root coffee stimulates proper gastrointestinal functions.
 All portions of the plant are edible.

-Search for Pine Trees
+Search for Pine Trees (pictured top)

 Look around you and see if you can find pine trees.
 Seeds are a perfect food for survival in the wilderness, and the bark of young pine twigs can be made into a filling meal.
 Cook a tea using the green pine needles you would strip off a branch, and you are rewarded with an aromatic drink that also contains a lot of vitamin C. Hardening resin from the pine can become an interim filling for a hurting tooth.